Inside one of the biggest public service campaigns in U.S. history: selling the coronavirus vaccines to uneasy Americans

 Advertising campaigns are, at heart, stories, yet the best ones are anchored by a bedrock of data.
 That’s Charysse Nunez’s department as head of research for the vaccine campaign.
 By early November, after the council and the collaborative decided to take on this issue, she was commissioning public opinion surveys for insights into the surprisingly nuanced subject of vaccine attitudes.
 She ran qualitative studies with groups of up to a couple dozen people at a time, then tested the results in quantitative surveys of 1,600 respondents.

 Nunez, who has a background in beauty and pharmaceutical marketing, set aside people who already intended to get a vaccine and those firmly against vaccination.
-About 40 percent of the country made up the middleand had expressed on surveys that they were “open but uncertain” or “skeptical.”
+About 40 percent of the country made up the middle and had expressed on surveys that they were “open but uncertain” or “skeptical.”
 To have the greatest impact, the Ad Council’s campaign had to focus on them.
 The campaign would try to reach all hesitaters, but it would devote special attention to communities of color, which had been disproportionately harmed by the pandemic and were especially hesitant to get a vaccine, in part because of ongoing health inequities and past negative experiences with medical care, such as the notorious federal Tuskegee syphilis study of Black men.

 Nunez’s research pointed to four main reasons for hesitancy: fear of dangerous side effects; concern about how fast the drugs were developed; mistrust of the political motives of elected leaders and the economic motives of the drug companies; and conspiracy theories.
 Those four clusters of concern, in turn, splintered further, depending on the subgroup, with Republican, Democratic, conservative, liberal, religious, nonreligious, informed, underinformed, rural and urban people having distinct takes on the issue.
 Unlike past causes the Ad Council has taken up, “this is a unique situation because ...
 America is divided in many ways,” Nunez told me.
 “We have to meet [people] where they are, in a very empathetic manner.”

-Note: Update: This story has been updated to reflect the results of studies by the Ad Council to assess the impact of the coronavirus vaccine outreach campaign.